Making a Comment

 What does “distinguished” mean here?

 The ALA defines distinguished as: “marked by eminence and distinction: noted for significant achievement, marked by excellence in quality, marked by conspicuous excellence or eminence, individually distinct.”
-We look for character development, style, an engaging plot, and originality, among other things to determine whether the books we read are distinguished.
+We look for character development, style, an engaging plot, and appropriateness for a child audience, among other things to determine whether the books we read are distinguished.